 - Ohio Legislature – Look up Legislators,Schedules, Legislation, etc.

 - NEA Education Votes – The main NEA page

 - NEA Legislative Issues and Actions – State & National Issues

 - NEA Cyber-Lobbying – Sign up for E-mail alerts on Federal Issues

-- ESSA Implementation – For 14 long years, students and educators have lived under the deeply flawed No Child Left Behind (NCLB) Act.
+- NEA ESSA 101 – For 14 long years, students and educators have lived under the deeply flawed No Child Left Behind (NCLB) Act.
 The Every Student Succeeds Act (ESSA) returns decision making for our nation’s education back where it belongs – in the hands of local educators, parents, and communities – while keeping the focus on students most in need.

 OEA – Fund for Children and Public Education

 The OEA Fund for Children and Public Education (OEA-FCPE) is the political action committee of the Ohio Education Association.
 Voluntary contributions support candidates that support the Association’s educational policy agenda.
 Members may contribute on the Donate FCPE page on the OEA website.
 Download a flyer for your members OEA-FCPE.
 To run an FCPE fundraising drive in your local contact your local’s OEA LRC or download a simple how-to flyer How to Run FCPE.